February birthstone: Amethyst

 Notable lovers

-St Valentine wasn’t the only fan of amethyst: Cleopatra wore an engraved amethyst ring.
+St Valentine wasn’t the only fan: Cleopatra wore an engraved amethyst ring.
 English kings and queens have used it in their royal finery since the Middle Ages.

 Nowadays the gemstone is popular with pop royalty Katy Perry and Robin Thicke.